What is the value of a green way to a buyer in today’s market?

 Had an interesting conversation this morning in the Crozet Mudhouse with someone who was noting that the attitude shift toward greenways has shifted significantly in the past 10 years or so.

 It used to be that real estate agents and developers and even buyers placed little to no value in having access to a means of passage that was not centered around an automobile.

-In the Charlottesville Albemarle area my view is that the City of Charlottesville is fairly well poised to design and build more greenways and bike paths (hint: West Main).
-The County of Albemarle needs more will and more money.
+In the Charlottesville-Albemarle area my view is that the City of Charlottesville is fairly well poised to design and build more greenways and bike paths (hint: West Main).
+The County of Albemarle needs more will and more money, but the Crozet Trails Crew and Trails System are fast becoming outstanding assets to the community.
 And they both need to work together to have the respective systems work together.

 Worth noting is that the departments within the respective localities are filled with remarkable people doing remarkable work.